 - If the message has no body text then the user is asked to verify that it is intentional.

 The signatures preferences pane allows you to add, delete, and edit the set of available signatures.
 You can also configure whether you prefer so-called top or bottom posting.
+If you change this setting then you also need to “Reset Usage History” if you don’t want MailMate to rely on signature placements used in the past for specific recipients.

 Often only 4 or 5 key strokes are needed to add a tag, but if you want it to be even faster for your most often used tags then you can enable the following hidden preference: